-Jobs that are available to Master’s in Organizational Behavior graduates are perfect for individuals who would like to combine their passion for business with their knowledge of human behavior.
+Organizational behavior management jobs that are available to those with a master’s in organizational behavior are perfect for individuals who would like to combine their passion for business with their knowledge of human behavior.
 From working in human resources or training and development to working in employee relations or organizational consulting, the ideal job is waiting for organizational behavior grads.
-Five of the most popular careers in this highly lucrative field are described below.
+The organizational behavior management salary varies depending on position.
+The salary range for OBD jobs varies.
+A PhD organizational behavior salary is going to earn more than organizational development entry level jobs.
+Five of the most popular organizational studies jobs in this highly lucrative field are described below.

 Related Resource: 50 Most Affordable Master’s in Organizational Behavior Degree Programs